slevithan/oniguruma-parser/src/optimizer/README.md

 - Add tests in `spec/optimizer/foo.spec.js`; run them via `pnpm test`.
 - List it above with a simple example, in this readme file.

-Optimizations should be independently useful and compliment each other; you don’t need to do too much in one.
+Optimizations should be independently useful and can compliment each other; you don’t need to do too much in one.
+Ideas for new optimizations are listed [here](https://github.com/slevithan/oniguruma-parser/issues/7).

 ## About